 In 2009, in Alebtong, Northern Uganda, I collaborated on an art and photo workshop with students at A River Blue, a vocational training center for youth who were displaced by the Lord's Resistance Army conflict.
-The students photographed their daily lives in the village, and each day we wrote and drew pictures in dream journals.
-At the end of 8 weeks, each student painted two images and two texts from their dream journals on the wall, making a group mural.
+The students photographed their daily lives in the village, and each day we wrote and drew pictures in journals.
+At the end of 8 weeks, each student painted two images and two texts from their journals on the wall, making a group mural.
 We assembled the photo mural on the opposite wall.

 What follows is a creative reportage / travelogue of my time in Alebtong, and some of the stories the students shared with me.

 BEHIND THE MIRROR